 One overriding aspect is clear if everyone delivering the project ‘buys into’ the airtight theme, with good practices from the start, problems can be avoided later on: by problems we mean failing the airtightness test.

 Mistakes cost money, sometimes a great deal of money:

-Don’t forget that a new build that fails an airtightness test immediately becomes a refurb project and retrospectively correcting problems is more complicated and more expensive that getting it right first time.
+Don’t forget that a new build that fails an airtightness test immediately becomes a refurb project and retrospectively correcting problems is more complicated and more expensive than getting it right the first time.